Luckson2049/Luckson2049/README.md

-- 👋 Hi, I’m @Luckson2049
+- 👋 Hi, I’m Luckson.
-- 👀 I’m interested in programming
+- 👀 My life is all about programming and coding.
-- 🌱 I’m currently learning python,html css and javascript
+- 🌱 I’m currently into html,css,javascript and more.
-- 💞️ I’m looking to collaborate on web app and website development
+- 💞️ I’m looking to collaborate on web apps and website development.
-- 📫 How to reach me email me lucksonpetersonbanda@gmail.com
+- 📫 How to reach me? email me lucksonpetersonbanda@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Don't forget to commit your codes before going to sleep.

 <!---
 Luckson2049/Luckson2049 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.